zilliztech/zdoc/docs/tutorials/data-import/import-data/import-data-on-web-ui.md

 <Admonition type="info" icon="📘" title="Notes">

-For successful data import, ensure that the object storage bucket you use is located in the same cloud as your cluster.
+<p>For successful data import, ensure that the object storage bucket you use is located in the same cloud as your cluster.</p>

 </Admonition>

 ### Local JSON file{#local-json-file}

-To import data, you can either drag and drop a local file into the upload area, or click **upload a file** and select the file.
+To import data, you can either drag and drop a local file into the upload area, or click __upload a file__ and select the file.

 ![data-import-on-console](/img/data-import-on-console.png)